baloian/robinhood-fifo/README.md

 INPUTS=<input files absolute path>
 OUTPUTS=<output absolute path>
 ```
-Download all the Alpaca YYYYMMDD.json files from your account documents and place them in the `INPUT` folder.
+Download all the Alpaca `<YYYYMMDD>.json` files from your account documents and place them in the `INPUTS` folder.
 Please do not edit
 the files or their contents.
 Otherwise, the result will be incorrect.